 I’ve used sheets to make curtains on several occasions.
 It’s a really affordable way to get lots of fabric at a low price.
 What makes this project different is that I used linen sheets to make my curtain panels.
 I really love the lined linen drapes at Pottery Barn, but at $189 per panel, the cost for my windows will be $750.

 Instead, I opted for making my own curtains by turning linen sheets into curtains.
 I used four king-sized sheets to make four-lined linen drapes.
-The cheat I used to make them lined seemed too good to be true when I tried it out.
-Each curtain required only 2 seams for a rod pocket curtain (might require none if you use rings).
+The cheat I used to make them lined seemed too good to be true when I tried it.
+Each curtain required only 2 straight line seams for rod pocket curtains (might require none if you use rings).
 It was so quick and easy and required minimal sewing skills (I am a novice sewer).

 Materials Needed to Make Linen Curtains from Sheets

 Here’s what you will need.
-The size drape you’ll need depends on the size of your window and how tall your ceilings are.
+The size drapery panel you’ll need depends on the size of your window and how tall your ceilings are.

-Pro tip: It makes your windows look bigger if you hang your drapes above the top of the window and wider than the window.
+Pro tip: It makes your windows look bigger if you hang your window treatments above the top of the window frame and wider than the width of the window.
 Your eye is fooled into thinking the window is as large as the curtain covering it.

-Before you buy the sheet make sure you measure your windows according to the instructions below.
+Before you buy the sheets make sure you get an accurate measurement of your windows according to the instructions below.

 - Linen Sheets – You will need flat bed sheets.
-I used a king sized sheet which measure 102 inches x108 inches.
+I used a king sized sheet which measures 102 inches x108 inches.

 - Sewing machine